michalchudziak/react-native-geolocation/README.md

 If you need any help with this module, or anything else, feel free to reach out to me!
 I provide boutique consultancy services for React & React Native.
 Just visit my [website](https://michalchudziak.dev), or send me an email at [hello@michalchudziak.dev](mailto:hello@michalchudziak.dev) 🙏🏻

+### Co-maintainers needed

+Due to personal commitments, recently I am unable to dedicate the necessary time to maintain this library as it deserves.
+I’m looking for passionate contributors to help keep the project alive and thriving.
+If you're interested in contributing or taking on a maintainer role, please reach out [hello@michalchudziak.dev](mailto:hello@michalchudziak.dev) — your support would mean a lot!

 ## Contributors

 This module was extracted from `react-native` core.
 Please refer to https://github.com/react-native-community/react-native-geolocation/graphs/contributors for the complete list of contributors.